microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot Q&A.md

 #### Does Copilot for Security support customers under HIPAA regulations?
 Copilot for Security does support US customers who are subject to regulations under HIPAA.

-#### Does Copilot for Security support any other Compliance Offerings?
+#### Does Copilot for Security support any other compliance standards?
 Copilot for Security supports ISO27001, 27018, 27017, 27701, 20000-1, 9000-1and 22301.